AmandaErnar/AmandaErnar.com/src/routes/writing/marie.md

 The studio was small and gave off an overbearing scent of citrus and honey.
 A jumbo-sized bag of cough drops lay ajar on the kitchen counter.

 I snatched the keys to my Prius off the cold kitchen countertop, put on the coat hanging from my wooden chair, and slid out the door.
-Room number 67, I repeated to myself breathlessly as I shut it,  studying the door’s angled frame and gilt finish.
-I moved in a couple days ago and still didn’t know which room I lived in.
-It was embarrassing, actually.
+Room number 67, I repeated to myself breathlessly as I shut it.

-I worked my way down the spiraling staircase by floor three’s broken vending machine, finally stumbling upon the dry courtyard and then the parking lot.
-I found my car—parked between a Mercedes and a rusty BMW—and brought myself inside.

-“I'm actually going to kill myself.”
-I let someone else drive the other night, and the seat was bent all the way forward.

-I suddenly realized I wasn’t a great driver.
-I managed to pull myself out of the parking lot at least a few minutes after I started the engine.
-The act of driving my musty Pruis was one I actively tried to avoid, and so was the act of looking out the window and into the filthy driveway.
-As a matter of fact, I failed my driving test six times before the instructor let me pass.

-I couldn't help but notice the queer pine trees, literal inches from my nose as I pulled out of the building.
-Their long stalks branched out into the sky and spouted nasty yellow leaves out of their fat mantles.

-Then, the thought drew the breath out of me: I forgot to lock the door.
-But I kept speeding along Wyandotte Avenue, because who the hell would bother with room number 67?

-—

-It took two minutes for me to crash.

-Fat, air-filled balloons bursted out from the space in front of me, choking off breath.
-“Motherfucker,” I cursed under my breath, pushing the white sac out of my face.